-Innovative approaches to refractive error services: criteria and considerations for success

-Innovative approaches and technology-based solutions have a significant role to play to ensure that equitable and accessible eye health services are available to all.
+Innovative approaches to refractive error services: criteria and considerations for success Innovative approaches and technology-based solutions have a significant role to playto ensure that equitable and accessible eye health services are available to all.
 The success and sustainability of a new technology depends on how accurate and safe it is, and how well it meets the specific needs of the country or community it is meant to serve.
 Technology-based solutions to enable access to refractive error care have been fast tracked during the pandemic, but evidence of their success and sustainability is mixed.
-To meet the need for guidance in this area, the IAPB Refractive Error Working Group (https:// bit.ly/RE-paper) defines minimum criteria and recommendations for the quality and operating environment of screening, self-refraction, and self-prescribing devices.

-Efficacy, performance and quality
+To meet the need for guidance in this area, the IAPB Refractive Error Working Group (https://bit.ly/RE-paper) defines minimum criteria and recommendations for the quality and operating environment of screening, self-refraction, and self-prescribing devices.
+Efficacy, performance and quality Screening devices

-Screening devices

 The introduction of tablet and smartphone devices has increased access to vision screening, opening the potential for people to self-screen.
 Screening results can be digitally and automatically added to patients' digital health record and a positive test can also trigger a referral.
 Ensuring the accuracy of these devices, and the competency of the personnel trained to use them, is critical.
 An excess of false positives can overload referral sites, lead to unnecessary expenditure by patients and reduce confidence in the system, whereas an excess of false negatives means patients will not get the refractive error correction they need.

-Criteria and considerations for introduction

-- Screening devices consistently achieve minimum screening thresholds for detection of vision impairment, validated against clinically trained screeners using traditional manual methods. - 2 The devices have been tested and validated in the country of introduction or a similar country context, and the data and results are published in a peer-reviewed journal.
+Criteria and considerations for introduction - 1 Screening devices consistently achieve minimum screening thresholds for detection of vision impairment, validated against clinically trained screeners using traditional manual methods. - 2 The devices have been tested and validated in the country of Figure 1 When introducing new technology for refractive error care, carefully consider the broader ecosystem in which it will be deployed.

-- 3 Devices are easy for screeners to understand and use. - 4 Mechanisms are in place to monitor and assess the effectiveness of the device and its implementation. - 5 The device is appropriate for children, to the required standard.
+introduction or a similar country context, and the data and results are published in a peer-reviewed journal. - 3 Devices are easy for screeners to understand and use. - 4 Mechanisms are in place to monitor and assess the effectiveness of the device and its implementation. - 5 The device is appropriate for children, to the required standard.